opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/list-to-map.md

 # list_to_map

-The `list-to-map` processor converts a list of objects from an event, where each object contains a `key` field, into a map of target keys.
+The `list_to_map` processor converts a list of objects from an event, where each object contains a `key` field, into a map of target keys.

 ## Configuration